brianroysar/DH110/ASSIGNMENT06/README.md

 ### Typogaraphy, Color
 ![](./images/final2.png)

+For the final interface design, here are the final specifications and details:
+* 12 x 10 grid for screen
+* 6 x 6 grid for component
+* Euclid Circular B font, body spacing of 1.5
+* 10px roundness
+* Grey/Blue color pallete

 For the typography, I explored different types of fonts that could work with the application.
 I tried using both sans serif (SF Pro and Euclid Circular B) and serif fonts (Lusinata), and decided that sans serif fonts were more suitable as it made the app look more modern and friendly.
 I finally chose Euclid Circular B over SF Pro due to the fact that it had a more round feel and look, making the app feel more inviting to use.

 I experimented with different roundess to the components and was deciding between 0px, 10px, and 20px.
 The componenets without any roundness made the app feel very rigid and outdated, while the 20px felt too extreme.
 I decided on the 10px option as it provided good structure, while making each component inviting and still have structure.
 I also wanted to include roundness as it fit the round structure/frame of the iPhone 13 Pro Max.